-There is no hard and fix rule for who will be at the anchor party as long as they are well experienced.
+There is no hard and fixed rule for who will be at the anchor party as long as they are well-experienced.
 You may have to check your company policy or shipboard duties and responsibilities regarding this.

 The Bridge Team normally advises the Anchor Party at least 30 minutes before dropping the anchor.

-The anchor ball and a flag for the chain are readied.
+The anchor ball and a flag for the chain are prepared.
 A flag is placed to the side, normally on the chain later on.